TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-manage-resource-access-assignments.md

     cloudEnvironments="public"
     />

-# I can’t assign access to resources in my directory
+# Unable to assign access to resources in my directory

 ## **Recommended steps**
 1. Sign in to [the Azure portal](https://portal.azure.com) with an account that is the subscription owner.